tyleracorn/prospectPredictor/README.rst

 prospectPredictor
 #################

-This is a pretty simple prospectivity prediction package that predicts the prospectivity of an element based on how close it is to different bedrock units.
+This is a simple prospectivity prediction package that predicts the prospectivity of an element based on how close it is to different bedrock units.